Mass in B minor structure: Sanctus

 Sanctus (Holy) is an independent movement written for Christmas 1724, scored for six voices SSAATB and a festive orchestra with trumpets and three oboes.
 In the original, Bach had asked for three soprano parts, alto, tenor and bass.
 Only the score and duplicate parts of this performance survived.
+The work is the only part of the Mass of which several performances after the first one are documented.

 The music in D major is in common time, but dominated by triplets.
 The three upper voices sing frequently alternating with the three lower voices, reminiscent of a passage by Isaiah about the angels singing "Holy, holy, holy" to each other.
 The number of voices may relate to the six wings of the seraphim described in that passage.

 Pleni sunt coeli

 The continuation, "Pleni sunt coeli" (Full are the heavens), follows immediately, written for the same scoring, as a fugue in dancing 3/8 time with "quick runs".